dockerizedrupal/drupalcamp-baltics-2015/README.md

 not very efficient and scalable when working in a team environment.

 Our team is relatively small and the amount of projects each our developer has to work on or maintain at any given time is quite large.

 Imagine having to work on more than 5 different projects on a single day.
 And more than half of those aren't even developed by you, so the time you would need to put into getting each project up and running on a native LAMP setup can be quite large.

-By native LAMP setup I mean you have a standard Linux environment and every tool or service you would need to use in your development workflow is installed directly to your host.

-Some projects may also be a couple of years old and getting the right tools to work on a newer operating system may also be more complicated than it should be.
+Some projects may also be a couple of years old and getting the right tools to work on a newer operating system may also be difficult.

-When we also take into account that some of the issues you need to resolve have a very easy fix that would take you only about ten to fifteen minutes to implement, then the total time you have to invest to resolve a single bug might be more than three times higher than the initial estimate due to not having a proper system and process in place.

-You would need to waste even more time if the fifteen minute bug requires you to set up and configure Apache Solr server to fix it, which is not that easy do to for everyone.

-So a bug that would be normally resolvable by any Drupal developer because the nature of the bug itself doesn't require a high level of skill, might still be too difficult for a junior developer to fix, because he may lack the knowledge and the know-how needed to set up the project on his machine.
+A bug that would be normally resolvable by any Drupal developer because the nature of the bug itself doesn't require a high level of skill, might still be too difficult for a junior developer to fix, because he may lack the knowledge and the know-how needed to set up the project on his machine.